What is passive voice?

 The possibility of cold fusion has been examined for many years.

 Try turning each passive sentence you find into an active one.
 Start your new sentence with the actor.
-Sometimes you may find that need to do some extra research or thinking to figure out who the actor should be!
+Sometimes you may find that you need to do some extra research or thinking to figure out who the actor should be.
 You will likely find that your new sentence is stronger, shorter, and more precise:

 Germany invaded Poland in 1939, thus initiating the Second World War.

 Physicists have examined the possibility of cold fusion for many years.

 Written by Tim Corson and Rebecca Smollett, University College Writing Centre

 Download a Printable PDF Version of the Handout

 More handouts at U of T's Advice on Academic Writing

 How to incorporate our online handouts in your courses or on your website